-For over 75 years, the Field Studies Council has shared the benefits of environmental education at our locations across the UK.
+For 80 years, the Field Studies Council has shared the benefits of environmental education at our locations across the UK.

 Our charity lifts the attainment and aspirations of young people and teachers through our courses.
 So it’s upsetting when people face barriers to taking part.
 Often these barriers are financial.

 That’s why we offer grants to schools to help everyone access the benefits of environmental education.
 Over 10 years, we’ve given nearly half a million pounds to hundreds of schools.